Transplant rejection is a process in which a transplant recipient's immune system attacks the transplanted organ or tissue.

 A biopsy of the transplanted organ can confirm that it is being rejected.
-A routine biopsy is often performed to detect rejection early, before symptoms develop.
+A routine biopsy is often performed periodically to detect rejection early, before symptoms develop.

 When organ rejection is suspected, one or more of the following tests may be done before the organ biopsy: